Mila Kunis Doesn't Want to Act With Ashton Kutcher Again

 Courtesy of Los Angeles Dodgers

-Mila Kunis and Ashton Kuther shared the screen on That ‘70s Show, but they likely won't star alongside each other anytime soon.
+Mila Kunis and Ashton Kutcher shared the screen on That ‘70s Show, but they likely won't star alongside each other anytime soon.

 Kunis shot down the possibility during a recent interview with Sunday Today With Willie Geist.